 Section 1-56(b)(2)(C) of the Act specifies that "non-profits and public facilities" are eligible to receive incentives for on-site photovoltaic generation.
 These incentives are designed to "support on-site photovoltaic distributed renewable energy generation devices to serve the load associated with not-for-profit customers and to support photovoltaic distributed renewable energy generation that uses photovoltaic technology to serve the load associated with public sector customers taking service at public buildings."
-The Act does not specify what specific non-profit organizations or public sector customers may be eligible.
+The Act does not specify what non-profit organizations or public sector customers may be eligible.

-Given that the objective of the Illinois Solar for All Program is in part "to bring photovoltaics to low-income communities," 505 it is reasonable to infer that only non-profits and public sector customers that in some manner serve low-income communities should be eligible.
-However, the Act could also be interpreted such that all non-profits and public facilities would be eligible to participate; this interpretation would be consistent with the General Assembly's findings that "the State should encourage the adoption and deployment of cost-effective distributed energy resource technologies and devices, such as photovoltaics, which can encourage private investment in renewable energy resources, stimulate economic growth, enhance the continued diversification of Illinois' energy resource mix, and protect the Illinois environment," 506 which could involve a wider range of photovoltaic facilities that would be eligible for these incentives.
-Because current funding levels are such that only a few large projects might make up the whole of the Non-Profit/Public Facilities budget in a single program year, focusing available funds on low-income and environmental justice communities to align with the implied legislative objectives has been the Agency's approach.
+Given that the objective of the Illinois Solar for All Program is in part, "to bring photovoltaics to low-income communities," 465 it could be reasonable to infer that the non-profits and public sector customers that in some manner serve low-income communities should be given specific consideration.
+However, the Act could also be interpreted such that all non-profits and public facilities would be eligible to participate.
+This interpretation would be consistent with the General Assembly's findings that "the State should encourage the adoption and deployment of cost-effective distributed energy resource technologies and devices, such as photovoltaics, which can encourage private investment in renewable energy resources, stimulate economic growth, enhance the continued diversification of Illinois' energy resource mix, and protect the Illinois environment" 466 - which could involve a wider range of photovoltaic facilities that would be eligible for these incentives.

-To balance these objectives, initially Illinois Solar for All Approved Vendors will have to demonstrate that the project:
+In order to balance these objectives, initially Illinois Solar for All Approved Vendors will have to demonstrate that the project meets one of the following criteria:

-- 1. Documents that it meets the standards described in Section 8.11 related to projects having sufficient connection to, and input from, low-income community members; - 2.
-Is sited within an environmental justice community507 or low-income community;508 and - 3.
-Serves the electricity load of a building that is occupied by an organization that is a critical service provider for the community (e.g., youth centers, hospitals, schools, homeless shelters, senior centers, community centers, places of worship, affordable housing providers including public housing sites).509 For a public facility, the building must host a department/agency that is a critical service provider meeting this standard.
+- Document that the project meets the standards described in Section 8.11 related to projects having sufficient connection to, and input from, low-income community members; or - Demonstrate that the project is located at a facility owned by an organization that is a critical service provider for the community (e.g., youth centers, hospitals, schools, homeless shelters, senior centers, community centers, places of worship, affordable housing providers including public housing sites).